Steal Like An Artist Book Summary: 10 Things Nobody Told You

 - Creativity Is Subtraction.

-By the way, the book is very small, you can finish it in only 1 hour.
-The book has a small-small thing that will make you wonder about the things you believe in.
+By the way, the book is quite short—you can finish it in just an hour.
+It’s packed with small insights that will make you rethink some of the things you’ve always believed.

 Nothing is Orignal